 The air bag control module is designed to deploy restraint system components when the crash sensor reacts.
 It can retain “crash data” as “events” in an “event data recorder” and self-checks the sensing system every time the engine is started.
 By using a Crash Data Retrieval System (CDR) after an accident in which airbags were deployed, data can be retrieved from late model cars, light trucks, commercial trucks and SUVs to further analyze and investigate the accident.
 In conjunction with a complete crash analysis, information such as engine speed, vehicle speed, braking status, throttle percentage and seatbelt usage can be examined to paint a more complete picture of the accident.
-Obtaining a CED crash investigator early in the process can increase the likelihood of a successful CDR download to retrieve information.
+Obtaining an attorney who employs a crash investigator early in the process can increase the likelihood of a successful CDR download to retrieve this information.

 If you or your loved one has been injured by an airbag that deployed during a car accident, please contact the experienced auto accident lawyers of Hardesty, Tyde, Green & Ashton, P.A.
 We serve the Jacksonville, Florida area.